 As the leader of Cambridge Partners’ Institutional Advice division, Jacob works with organisations to design, implement, and manage risk-appropriate investment portfolios.
 He has been advising and managing investments for clients and institutions since 1994.Jacob’s qualifications include a BSc and a Diploma in both Business Studies and Education.
-He is a Certified Financial Planner, an Authorised Financial Adviser and an Accredited Investment Fiduciary, and a Member of the NZ Institute of Directors.
+He is a Certified Financial Planner and an Accredited Investment Fiduciary, and a Member of the NZ Institute of Directors.

 I began my financial services career over 30 years ago in a management and strategic planning position at National Mutual (now AMP).
 It was here I first witnessed the conflicts of interest that arise when a financial institution’s primary focus is on selling as much as possible of its own product.

 Fellow Advisers Andrew Nuttall and Dave Bradley shared my concerns.
 So in 1994 we joined forces to found Bradley Nuttall with the goal of providing clients with independent, objective and unbiased investment advice that was free from conflicts of interest.

 I work across a variety of clients, but my background in education and governance give me a particular interest in advising and educating boards, committees and trustees in the institutional and not-for-profit space.

 I have a strong belief in the importance of transparency, and putting the client’s needs first.
 It was what drove me to help form Bradley Nuttall, and is just as important to me at Cambridge Partners.
 I’m also pretty gregarious so love the personal contact I enjoy with colleagues, associates and clients.